nobodyspecial333/MintRewardsNFTMint/README.md

 MintRewards NFT Minting

-An automated NFT minting system that generates NFTs based on current news events using AI image generation.
+An automated NFT minting system that generates NFTs based on current news events.
 The system continuously monitors news feeds and automatically creates unique NFTs that capture significant moments in real-time.

 FEATURES